jeremyf/take-on-development/chapters/ruby.md

 There have been plenty of times where I've typed the equivalent of `[1,2,3,4] {|i| puts i }` and never seen any output.
 You have been warned.

-Then again, it can be helpful to not yield for every block.
+Then again, it can be helpful to not yield .
 Or yield multiple times.
 Its up to the receiver of the block to determine what to do with it.

 Consider the following example: